NC State Extension Publications

 Seeding Rate

 Because soybean seed size varies among varieties and even within the same variety, planting rates should be considered in terms of plants per foot of row, not pounds per acre.
-Two plants per foot of row in a 7-inch row is very close to 150,000 plants per acre.
-That’s what the vertical line to the right side of Figure 5-4 represents.
-One plant per foot of 7-inch row is 75,000 plants per acre, which is what the vertical line to the left side of the graph represents.
-For most farmers, two plants per foot of 7-inch row looks pretty sparse, while 10 plants per foot of 35-inch row looks pretty generous, even though both are 150,000 plants per acre.
-Table 5-2 is useful for calculating the number of seed and plants needed per foot of row for desired populations.
+Two plants per foot of row in a 7-inch row is very close to 150,000 plants per acre (represented by the vertical line at the right side of Figure 5-8).
+One plant per foot of 7-inch row is 75,000 plants per acre (represented by the vertical line at the left side of Figure 5-8).
+To most farmers, two plants per foot of 7-inch row looks sparse, while 10 plants per foot of 35-inch row looks generous, even though both produce 150,000 plants per acre.
+Table 5-12 is useful for calculating the number of seed and plants needed per foot of row for desired populations.

 36 14,520 7.8 7 10.2 9.5 13.3 12